AndyV773/PP5/README.md

 The client requires a dashboard to visualize market movements, monitor predictions, and assess risk dynamically

-### A Successful Project Outcome for the Client Is Defined As:
+### Successful Project Outcome for the Client Is Defined As:

 - An analysis that identifies the key indicators most correlated with stock price changes to support informed trading decisions

-- Accurate daily predictions with a well-defined risk assessment to optimize buy/sell strategies
+- Reliable prediction of market direction to support timely buy/sell decisions while minimizing financial risk

+- Accurate forecasting of stock prices to provide precise target estimates and enable risk-aware trading strategies

-- A dashboard that allows for real-time monitoring of stock movements and model predictions
+- A dashboard that allows correlation analysis of key variables alongside stock price forecast predictions

-### Are There Any Ethical or Privacy Concerns?
+### Ethical and Privacy Concerns

 The dataset is sourced from [yfinance](https://ranaroussi.github.io/yfinance/) and is publicly available.
 Therefore, there are no ethical or privacy concerns

-### Are There Clear EPICS and User Stories for Agile Implementation?
+### EPICS and User Stories for Agile Implementation

 Yes, EPICS have been defined and user stories have been created, organized, and tracked for agile implementation